jsun994/daily-weather-forecast/BLANK_README.md

    ```

 <!-- USAGE EXAMPLES -->
 ## Usage

-The user enters a city in the form input.
+* The user enters a city in the form input.
-The user is then presented with the current and future weather conditions for that city.
+* The user is then presented with the current and future weather conditions for that city.
-The city is added to the search history.
+* The city is added to the search history.
-The current forecast shows the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
+* The current forecast shows the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
-The UV index has a color that indicates whether the conditions are favorable, moderate, or severe.
+* The UV index has a color that indicates whether the conditions are favorable, moderate, or severe.
-The five day forecast displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.
+* The five day forecast displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.
-The user can also click on a city in the search history.
+* The user can also click on a city in the search history.
-Then user is again presented with the current and furture forecasts for that city.
+* Then user is again presented with the current and furture forecasts for that city.
+* The user can clear the search history.

 <!-- ROADMAP -->